osuosl/timesync-node/docs/source/design/libraries.rst

 Passport is an authentication middleware for Node.
 It uses a Strategy system, where each strategy is a different way to authenticate a user.
-These can be things like username/password, OpenID, oAuth, etc. (For a full list, see `their homepage`_ -- there are hundreds.)
+These can be things like username/password, OpenID, oAuth, etc. (For a full list, see the `Passport homepage`_ -- there are hundreds.)
 The `Passport documentation`_ is available there as well.

 To use a strategy, it can be loaded with ``passport.use``: